picrin-scheme/picrin/README.md

 		$ make build

-	built executable binary will be under bin/ directory.
+	built executable binary will be under bin/ directory and shared library `libpicrin.so` under lib/.

 - run